Elk Grove, California: Education

+There are also several private schools in town.
+Merryhill School offers kindergarten through 8th grade education, as well as private preschools.
+A local community college, Cosumnes River College, offers both career training and a transfer program to four-year universities, such as the CSU system and UC system across the state of California.
+Located nearby are California State University, Sacramento and the University of California, Davis.
+In 2013, California Northstate University College of Pharmacy, which offers a Doctor of Pharmacy degree program, relocated to Elk Grove (near Interstate 5).

 Infrastructure

 Buses

-Elk Grove is serviced by a fared bus system called E-tran that traverses many of the city's main routes.
+Elk Grove is serviced by an E-tran, a fared bus system that traverses many of the city's main routes.
+SmaRT Ride is a free, on-demand, Sacramento Regional Transit District system for students that services main routes.

-Parks

-Cosumnes Community Services District owns and operates over 100 parks in Elk Grove, including Emerald Lakes Golf Course.

 Rail

-There are plans for SacRT to expand its light rail system two miles south from Cosumnes River College to Elk Grove Boulevard, however these plans for a new light-rail station are currently in the planning phase.
+There are plans for SacRT to expand its light rail system two miles south from Cosumnes River College to Elk Grove Boulevard; however, these plans for a new light-rail station are currently in the planning phase.

-Amtrak California San Joaquin intercity rail and Altamont Corridor Express commuter rail were expected to be brought directly to Elk Grove in 2021, on the existing rail line which extends from Marysville in the north to Stockton in the south.
-However, that project has been delayed due to the COVID-19 pandemic and the ongoing wildfires throughout the state.
+Amtrak California Gold Runner inter-city rail and Altamont Corridor Express commuter rail were expected to be brought directly to Elk Grove in 2021, on the existing rail line which extends from Marysville in the north to Stockton in the south.
+In February 2024, Mayor Bobbie Singh-Allen announced that the City of Elk Grove had closed escrow on the new station property.